manzur1990/manzur1990/README.md

 <br />

 **Talking about Personal Stuffs:**
-- 🌱 I’m currently learning Typescript and Recoil;
+- 🌱 I’m currently focusing in improving proficiency with backend technologies;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@manzur1990](https://twitter.com/barthimus);